spencermeyer/Ruby_Webscraping/dig_oc_build_log.md

 To Do
 -----
-*Optimise as per the conclusion in the guide.
+* Optimise as per the conclusion in the guide.
-* think about swapiness.
 * Resque jobs are not being carried out, find out why.
 * write a job for clearing out old visits data.
 * rake task to clear out old visits